Lillie Hayward (1889-1977)

 A thirty-year veteran of film writing when she came to Disney, Lillie Hayward first entered the movie industry through her silent film star

-sister, Seena Owen (pictured at left).
+sister, Seena Owen.
 Lillie did the teleplays for several Mickey Mouse Club serials, and also wrote screenplays for

 four Disney films shortly before retiring.

 Should not be confused with stage actress Lillian Hayward White, who dropped her last name for films during 1912-1918.

 She was born Lillie C. Auen in St. Paul, Minnesota, on Sep 12, 1889 (not 1891 as widely reported).
 Her druggist father, Jens C. Auen, had arrived from Denmark in 1888.
 In Minnesota, he met and married Karen C. Sorenson, who had also immigrated from Denmark.
 The family moved off to Oregon, where brother Andun L. Auen was born in 1891, then to Spokane, Washington, where little sister Signe M. Auen was born in 1894.

 By 1914 Signe Auen had entered the newly-established Hollywood film industry as an actress, making a dozen films in two years.
 She switched the spelling of her name to the English phonetic "Seena Owen" in 1915 and year later appeared D. W. Griffith's epic Intolerance (1916).
 Lillie joined her sister in California around 1915, and was introduced by Signe to Englishman Bernard C. Hayward, a divorced commercial photographer turned cinematographer.
 Lillie and "Duke" Hayward married, then had a daughter in 1918.